-OVER THE 50 YEARS through 1998, the annual U.S. savings rate averaged 10.3%, according to figures from the Commerce Department’s Bureau of Economic Analysis.
-But during the decade that followed, the savings rate collapsed to an average 4.7%, before recovering somewhat over the past nine calendar years, averaging 7%.
+OVER THE 40 YEARS through 1998, the monthly U.S. savings rate averaged an impressive 10.2%, according to figures from the Commerce Department’s Bureau of Economic Analysis.
+But in the decade that followed, the savings rate collapsed, plunging to an average 4.1%.

 In seems that, as memories of the Great Depression of the 1930s have faded and life in the U.S. has grown more comfortable and stable, Americans have felt less urgency to save.
 Increasing income inequality may also lie behind America’s low savings rate, as well as our high household debt.
 As those lower down the income spectrum worry less about their financial future and more about keeping up with rising living standards, they have ended up spending more than is prudent.

-This might seem like an easy problem to rectify: We just need to commit to saving more.
+This might seem like a simple problem to solve: We just need to commit to saving more.
 But that’s easier said than done.
 While saving money sounds simple, it doesn’t come naturally to us.
 Like dieting and exercising regularly, it takes a lot of self-control to save money every month.
 Think about our hunter-gatherer ancestors.
 They didn’t worry about stashing part of their paycheck in a 401(k) plan to pay for a retirement that might be decades away.
 Rather, their focus was on surviving until tomorrow, and that meant consuming whenever they got the chance.

 Today, we have constant chances to consume and, thanks to our nomadic instincts, we’re often tempted to seize those opportunities.
 But if we’re to avoid a life of financial stress and eventually retire in comfort, we need to beat back our desires and save perhaps 12% to 15% of every paycheck for retirement, and even more if we have other goals.